writethedocs/www/docs/conf/australia/2022/welcome-wagon.rst

 - Starting Thursday morning, check the `Unconference schedule <{{unconf.url}}>`__ to see if there are any sessions you are interested in joining.
 New ones are added all the time, so check back periodically.
 - At the time the session starts, go to **Sessions** and select the session with the table number that corresponds to the one in the `Unconference schedule <{{unconf.url}}>`__.
 {% else %}
-- Starting Friday morning, check the Unconference schedule to see if there are any sessions you are interested in joining.
+- Starting Thursday morning, check the Unconference schedule to see if there are any sessions you are interested in joining.
 New ones are added all the time, so check back periodically.
 - At the time the session starts, go to **Sessions** and select the session with the table number that corresponds to the one in the Unconference schedule.
 {% endif %}
 - The session leader will begin when the group has gathered.